Posts Tagged “architecture”

 US Green Building Council\'s LogoOn tuesday the DCist ran an article about the National’s Stadium being the first LEED rated stadium in the country and the general move of DC towards what may be perceived as “Green Architecture”.
 (Click here for the article)

 I feel that this article fails to clarify some key issues and understand a few things about the difference between “Green Architecture” and LEED.
 First, the US Green Building Council (USGBC) to quote their own website is “a 501(c)(3) non-profit community of leaders working to make green buildings accessible to everyone within a generation.”
 This group is not affiliated with any state government, and I feel that it bears questioning the merits of requiring new construction to comply with a private non-profit agency (as DC is doing), instead of a public agency.
-This smells a little to strongly of privatization for me, but thats another post for another day.
+This smells a little too strongly of privatization for me, but thats another post for another day.
 Second, the LEED system is a method of ranking a building based on points for certain qualifications.
-This system does not weight any points higher than others; using solar panels to account for 20% of your used power is worth the same as providing showers and bike racks or choosing a site with access to two bus/metro lines.
+While this system requires certain points to be achieved and assigns value to certain points, it is important to understand that the value of these points.
 A certified building is the lowest tier, silver is third, gold second, and platinum is at the peak.
 It is possible for a building to garner enough points for a certification by a combination of existing infrastructure, choosing the right products, and painting your roof white.
 While it is true, all of these help decrease the carbon count of a building and are worth doing, I would hardly say that this is being on the forefront of “Green Design.”
 In addition there are some green design points which do not figure (or figure very minimally) into LEED ratings, such as operable windows, brownfield redevelopment, and products from renewable resources.

 All of this speaks to a larger issue here, what is Green Architecture?
 Is it designing a building to achieve a punch list of environmentally friendly goals as one would fit a building code or the ADA, or is it something greater?
 An embracing of alternative design strategies that permeate the entire essence of the building?
 If we start labeling all LEED buildings as Green Architecture we are doing a disservice to architecture; whilst they may be Green not all are Architecture.